 Each intern meets regularly with a Lay Teaching Committee at the internship site to receive constructive feedback.
 The Lay Teaching Committee Handbook guides the committee in observing the intern's ministry activities, giving constructive feedback and support, and evaluating the intern's learning during the internship.

-Every form mentioned in these handbooks is available on this website.
+Every form in these handbooks is also available on this website.